 Facilities within the venue include a concert hall, theatre, galleries, cinema, studio, and an array of purpose built workshop facilities including ceramics studio, photographic suite and dance studios.
 A new addition in 2010 were the distinctive Creative Units; a hub of studios and spaces for organisations and individuals working in the creative industries, they are also home for the Arts Centre’s UK and international Artists in Residence.

 Board of Directors:

-Here you will find information on past demonstrators and festival events.
-Click on the text below each image to download the full programmes from the past four Festivals 2015, 2013, 2011, 2009 (PDFs).
+Click the link below to find information on past demonstrators and festival events.
+Click on the text below each image to download the full programmes from the past festivals: